 Lee College offers sequences of developmental courses in reading, mathematics, and writing as well as English for students whose native language is not English (ESOL), and a college study skills course.
-Developmental courses, all of which have three-digit course numbers, do not apply toward Lee College degrees or certificates and are not transferable to other college or universities.
+Developmental courses, all of which have three-digit course numbers, do not apply toward Lee College degrees or certificates and are not transferable to other colleges or universities.

-Effective fall 2005, students who attempt developmental courses will receive grades of A-C, SP or F. The meanings of these grades are as follows:
+Effective fall 2005, students who attempt developmental courses will receive grades of A-C, SP or F. The meaning of these grades are as follows:

-Grade Interpretations
+Grades Interpretations

 Α Excellent work

 В Good work

 С Average work

-Student moves on the next level of developmental math, reading or writing class or exits the developmental sequence

-in MATH 330, READ 302, or ENGL 302
+Student moves on the next level of developmental math, reading or writing class or exists the developmental sequence in MATH 330, READ 302 or ENGL 302.

-SP Skills in progress; student made effort, but must repeat
+SP Skills in progress; student made effort, but must repeat course.

-course

-F Failurestudent must repeat course
+F Failure-student must repeat course.